Tiger shark

-The tiger shark (Galeocerdo cuvier) is the last extant member of the family Galeocerdonidae.
-It is a large macropredator, with females being capable of attaining a length of over 5 m.
+The tiger shark (Galeocerdo cuvier) is a species of ground shark, and the only extant member of the genus Galeocerdo and family Galeocerdonidae.
+It is a large predator, with females capable of attaining a length of over 5 m.
 Populations are found in many tropical and temperate waters, especially around central Pacific islands.
 Its name derives from the dark stripes down its body, which resemble a tiger's pattern, but fade as the shark matures.

 The tiger shark is a solitary, mostly nocturnal hunter.
-It is notable for having the widest food spectrum of all sharks, with a range of prey that includes crustaceans, fish, seals, birds, squid, turtles, sea snakes, dolphins, and even other, smaller sharks.
+It is notable for having the widest food spectrum of all sharks, with a range of prey that includes crustaceans, fish, seals, birds, squid, sea turtles, sea snakes, dolphins, and others, even smaller sharks.
 It also has a reputation as a "garbage eater", consuming a variety of inedible, man-made objects that linger in its stomach.
-Though usually considered apex predators, tiger sharks are sometimes taken as prey by groups of killer whales.
-It is considered a near threatened species because of finning and fishing by humans.
+Tiger sharks have only one recorded natural predator, the orca.
+It is considered a near-threatened species because of finning and fishing by humans.

 The tiger shark is second only to the great white in recorded fatal attacks on humans, but these events are still exceedingly rare.

 Taxonomy

 The shark was first described by Peron and Lesueur in 1822, and was given the name Squalus cuvier.
 Müller and Henle in 1837 renamed it Galeocerdo tigrinus.
 The genus, Galeocerdo, is derived from the Greek galeos, which means shark, and kerdo, the word for fox.
+The species name honors naturalist Georges Cuvier.
 It is often colloquially called the man-eater shark.

 The tiger shark is a member of the order Carcharhiniformes, the most species-rich order of sharks, with more than 270 species also including the small catsharks and hammerhead sharks.
 Members of this order are characterized by the presence of a nictitating membrane over the eyes, two dorsal fins, an anal fin, and five gill slits.
 It is the largest member of the order, commonly referred to as ground sharks.
-It is also the last extant member of Galeocerdonidae.
+It is the only extant member of Galeocerdo, the only member of the family Galeocerdonidae.
+The oldest remains of Galeocerdo extend back to the Eocene epoch, while the oldest fossils of the modern tiger shark Galeocerdo cuvier date to the Middle Miocene, around 13.8 million years ago.